 STEM offers several AP courses to high school students.
 Those who take these courses are required to take the AP test in the specific content area to receive potential college credit.
 AP Exam dates are determined by College Board and are held in May each year.
 (Click here for more information about AP Exams)

 All STEM 11th grade students will take the PSAT/NMSQT (not the PSAT 10) in October.
-Information bulletins and preparation materials will be sent home with students prior to Fall Break.
-The PSAT is the “practice” SAT test which is also used by the College Board during a student’s junior year as a qualifier for the National Merit Scholarship Program.
+Students will be taking it on October 13 and students will receive materials from their Language Arts teachers The PSAT is the “practice” SAT test which is also used by the College Board during a student’s junior year as a qualifier for the National Merit Scholarship Program.
 STEM 10th graders will also take the PSAT10 in April as mandated by the State.
 (Click here for more information about the PSAT)

 PSAT score reports All juniors who take this test in October are notified in January that they can access their scores online through their College Board accounts.
 In late January/early February, students are invited to attend optional PSAT information sessions (PPT attached below) where paper score reports and test booklets are distributed and reviewed.
 Paper score reports and test booklets are distributed during class registration meetings to students who do not attend the information sessions.